longhorn/longhorn/enhancements/20221213-reimplement-longhorn-engine-with-SPDK.md

 Actually there is a `longhorn-engine` controller and some `longhorn-engine` replica for every volume to manage.
 All these instances are started and controlled by the `instance-manager`, so on every node belonging to the cluster we have one instance of `instance-manager` and multiple instances of `longhorn-engine`.
 Every volume is stored in a sequence of sparse files representing the live data and the snapshots.
 With SPDK we have a different situation, because `spdk_tgt` can take the control of an entire disk, so in every node we will have a single instance of SPDK that will handle all the volumes created by Longhorn.

-To orchestrate SPDK instances running on different nodes in a way to make up a set of replicas, we will introduce, as discussed before, the `longhorn-spdk-agent`; to make the volume management lighter we will have an instance of the agent per volume. `longhorn-spdk-agent` will implement actual gRPC interface used by `longhorn-engine` to talk with `instance-manager`, so this last one will became the portal to communicate with `longhorn-manager` by different data plane.
+To orchestrate SPDK instances running on different nodes in a way to make up a set of replicas, we will introduce, as discussed before, the `longhorn-spdk-engine`; to make the volume management lighter we will have an instance of the engine per volume. `longhorn-spdk-engine` will implement actual gRPC interface used by `longhorn-engine` to talk with `instance-manager`, so this last one will became the portal to communicate with `longhorn-manager` by different data plane.

 `spdk_tgt` by default starts with a single thread, but it can be configured to use multiple threads: we can have a thread per core available on the CPU.
 This will increase the performance but comes with the cost of an high CPU utilization.
 Working in polling mode instead than in interrupt mode, CPU core utilization by a single thread is always rising 100% even with no workload to handle.
 This could be a problem, so we can configure `spdk_tgt` with dynamic scheduler: in this way, if no workload is present, only one core will be used and only one thread will continue polling.
 Other thread will be put in a idle state and will become active again only when needed.
 Moreover, dynamic scheduler has a way to reduce the CPU frequency.
 (See future work section.)

 ### Snapshots

-When `longhorn-spdk-agent` receive a snapshot request from `instance-manager`, before to proceed all I/O operations over volume's block device `/dev/nvmeXnY` must be stopped to ensure that snapshots over all the replicas contains the same data.
+When `longhorn-spdk-engine` receive a snapshot request from `instance-manager`, before to proceed all I/O operations over volume's block device `/dev/nvmeXnY` must be stopped to ensure that snapshots over all the replicas contains the same data.
-Actually there is no way to suspend the I/O operation over a block device, but if it is acceptable that this block device can disappear for the time needed to make the snapshot, then we can perform the operation (if the block device is created with the NVMe layer, it can be done using a null bdev namespace into the NVMe-oF subsystem used to export the volume to be snapshotted; for ublk we must wait the release of this feature to see what functionalities it will have).
+Actually there is no way to suspend the I/O operations over a block device, so we will have to implement this feature into SPDK.
+But in RAID bdev there are already some private functions to suspend I/O (they will be used for example in base bdev removing), maybe we can use and improve them.
+These functions actually enqueue all the I/O operations received during the suspend time.

-Once received a snapshot request, `longhorn-spdk-agent` will call the JSON-RPC to make a snapshot over all the replicas of the volume involved.
+Once received a snapshot request, `longhorn-spdk-engine` will call the JSON-RPC to make a snapshot over all the replicas of the volume involved.
 The snapshot RPC command will ensure to freeze all I/O over the logical volume to be snapshotted, so all pending I/O will be executed before the snapshot.

 SPDK logical volume have a couple of features that we will use:
 * clone, used to create new logical volume based on a snapshot.
 It can be used to revert a volume to a snapshot too, cloning a new volume, deleting the old one and then renaming the new one as the old one